Skip to main contentSkip to data table

 Universal scoring (v5.1): All coins with upstream stablecoin dependencies get blended scores, regardless of governance type.
 Topological sort ensures every coin is scored after all its upstreams.

 Dependency derivation: Dependencies are primarily derived from reserve composition data.
-Reserve slices with a coinId field (linking to a tracked stablecoin) are extracted by deriveDependencies() in shared/lib/reserve-templates.ts and converted to DependencyWeight[] (weight = pct / 100, type = depType ?? "collateral").
-Weights come directly from reserve percentages and are not renormalized, so non-stablecoin reserve slices contribute to the "self-backed" component of the score.
-For coins whose reserves don't reference tracked stablecoins, the function falls back to the manual dependencies array on StablecoinMeta.
+Reserve slices with a coinId field (linking to a tracked stablecoin) are extracted by deriveEffectiveDependencies() in shared/lib/dependency-derivation.ts and converted to DependencyWeight[] (weight = pct / 100, type = depType ?? "collateral").
+When score-grade live reserve slices are present, they are the dependency source for that snapshot; otherwise the resolver falls back to curated StablecoinMeta.reserves, then to the manual dependencies array when curated reserves have no tracked links.
+Weights come directly from reserve percentages when total dependency weight is <= 1, so non-stablecoin or unmapped live reserve slices contribute to the "self-backed" component of the score.
+If declared dependency weight exceeds 1, dependency weights are normalized by raw total and the self-backed fraction is zero.

 Scoring: